wraplord/extension-dragonbones/README.md

 - In DragonBones Editor export your animations to custom_res/ folder.
 Export texture in powers of 2.
 Make sure three files are exported to custom resource folder.
 Two jsons and one png.
 In Defold create an atlas with *_tex.png.
 Set atlas Extrude borders to 0.
 IMPORTANT.

-- Add DragonModel.go to your collection.
+- Add DragonModel.go or BatchDragonModel.go to your collection.
+The Batch version batched all the slots thereby reduce draw calls to 1.
+The non-batch version rendered the same way as dragon bones samples.
-    - Modify #DragonModel properties such as
+    - Modify #DragonModel.script or #BatchDragonModel.script properties such as
         - viewport -> set dimensions
         - u_texture -> set to the created atlas